Skip to main content

 Cascade deletions across your pipeline.
 If your signal data flows from the Rodz API to a webhook handler, then to a database, then to a CRM, then to an email tool, the erasure request must propagate through every stage.
 Map out the data flow and build deletion scripts for each node.

 Respond within 30 days.
 The clock starts when you receive the request.
 Automate what you can.
-If a particular system requires manual deletion (some SaaS tools do not have a deletion API), document the manual steps and include them in your erasure runbook.
+If a particular system requires manual deletion because it lacks a deletion API, document the manual steps and include them in your erasure runbook.

 Preserve the suppression record.
 This may seem contradictory, but storing a hashed email on a suppression list is lawful because it serves the purpose of complying with the erasure request itself.
 The CNIL (France’s data protection authority) has confirmed this approach.
 Just make sure the suppression list contains only the hash, not the original email or any other personal data.